Microchip-MPLAB-Harmony/quick_docs/readme.md

 - [**Middleware Examples**](./source/middleware/readme.md) :
 Cover topics that help use MPLAB Harmony middleware libraries to implement larger feature rich applications involving integration of multiple technologies.
 For Example: SD Card Audio Player/Reader Tutorial.

-The above doc types serve as a reference to evaluate solutions on 32-bit SAM and PIC MCUs by developing applications using MPLAB Harmony 3 software framework on Microchip 32-bit SAM and PIC development boards/kits.
+The above doc types serve as a reference to evaluate solutions on 32-bit SAM and PIC MCUs/MPUs by developing applications using MPLAB Harmony 3 software framework on Microchip 32-bit SAM and PIC development boards/kits.

 **Note**:
 The doc pages in this repository is a quick source covering the above types.
 MPLAB Harmony 3 solutions provides more peripheral or technology specific documentation.
 Refer the specific peripheral/technology repository to find specific documentation.